MeuXX74/IO-link-modbus/README.md

 ### Importing Flows

 Now we will add our first flow, which will help us read data from the UGT509 (ultrasonic sensor).
 In Node-RED, the flows can be **imported** (and exported) using JSON format.
 For the sake of simplicity, the flows needed to implement this example are available in this repository, and ready to use.
-Navigate to the [flows folder](./node-red_flows) and copy the first flow: `UGT509_ultrasonic_sensor.json`.
+Navigate to the [flows folder](./node-red_flows) and copy the following flow: `UGT509_ultrasonic_sensor.json`.

 In Node-RED, click on the button in the top right corner and select `Import` → `Clipboard`, as shown below: